refinery/refinerycms-page-images/readme.md

 Now when you start up your Refinery application, edit a page and there should be a new "Images" tab.

-If you get an error like

-    uninitialized constant Refinery::Pages::Tab

-It means your Refinery version isn't new enough.
-To fix that you need to update the Refinery CMS `Gemfile` line to this

-    gem 'refinerycms', '~> 2.0.0'

-Then run:

-    bundle install

 ## Enable Captions

 Change the setting "Page Images Captions" to "true" to enable captions.